metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 {{% notice info %}}

-The CloudWatch Agent adds a single memory metric to all instances it is installed to.
+The CloudWatch Agent adds a single memory metric to all instances it is installed on.
 This  incurs an additional charge of **~$0.30/instance/month** on your CloudWatch bill.
 See [AWS Cloudwatch pricing](https://aws.amazon.com/cloudwatch/pricing/) for more information.

 {{% /notice %}}